-As the year 2014 starts, it’s time we overview the best add-ons that made a buzz.
-These Firefox addons and extensions will help you enhance the functionality of your web-browser.
+In this post, we will take a look at some of the best add-ons that have made a buzz in the recent past.
+These Firefox add-ons and extensions will help you enhance the functionality of your web browser.

 Best Firefox addons

-A simple add-on which lets you know whether you can go to the back page or not.
-Many a times while navigating through banking and transactional pages, if you go back, the session expires.
-This extension is developed to shed lights on the status of such pages.
-The address bar changes it color to mark the navigation status of the page.
+A simple add-on that lets you know whether you can go to the back page or not.
+Many a time while navigating through banking and transactional pages, if you go back, the session expires.
+This extension is developed to shed light on the status of such pages.
+The address bar changes its color to mark the navigation status of the page.
 If it is red, you shouldn’t go back, if it’s blue, going back won’t cause you any harm.
 You can get CloseSign add-on from here.

 It probably is one Swiss knife that all Firefox users should have installed on their browsers.
 This add-on provides the platform to a range of user scripts.
 The recent update brings Firefox Sync support as well.
 You can find Greasemonkey here.

-If you are a web master or web developer, Firebug is a must-have extension for you.
+If you are a webmaster or web developer, Firebug is a must-have extension for you.
 It brings an ample of web development tools to your browser.
 This way you will be able to monitor HTML, CSS, Java and many other elements and layout work in realtime.
-You can download it from here.

 I can’t stress enough how handy this extension is.
-Basicallyit saves your recent most typed text, and for some reason – internet failure, browser crash, or need to paste the same thing again, you won’t have to type it, as you can click on the icon at right, and chose the text back and have it written back.
-You will find Lazarus tool on this page.
+Basically it saves your recent most typed text, and for some reason – internet failure, browser crash, or need to paste the same thing again, you won’t have to type it, as you can click on the icon at right, and chose the text back and have it written back.

-Let’s face it, many of us don’t like the Facebook’s user interface.
+Let’s face it, many of us don’t like Facebook’s user interface.
 While some of us want those adverts to be off the page, some find the settings hard to navigate and could use a better alternative.
 Here, Social Fixer is the best add-on for that.
 Hate your friends posting about a game or speaking out movie spoilers?
 Don’t want to read the status updates you have already read once?
 Well, that’s Social Fixer for you.
-You can find Social Fixer here.

 Have any favorites?
 Do let us know!